King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 9.30am - 10.45am

-Heads of state, foreign royals, members of the British Royal family, overseas government representatives, British Government ministers, First Ministers and former prime ministers arrive.
+Heads of state, foreign royals, British royals, overseas government representatives, British ministers, First Ministers and former prime ministers arrive.

 9.45am